For many of us, the idea of Mexican food brings to mind fresh herbs, punchy spices, succulent meat and colorful vegetables.

 You can also create a lovely ice cream sundae with avocado ice cream, whipped cream, fruit, nuts and melted chocolate drizzled over the top.

-Mexican ice cream parlors are called paleterias and they are very popular, as the paleteros – men selling ice creams from a refrigerated cart filled with ice.
+Mexican ice cream parlors are called paleterias and they are very popular.
+On the streets, men known as paletros sells ice creams from carts filled with ice.

-Some people even say that they were a favorite treat of the Aztec emperors, though they would have been a bit different to the paletas we eat today.
+These treats have been enjoyed in Mexico for a very long time.
+In fact, some people even say that they were a favourite treat of the Aztec emperors, though they would have been a bit different to the paletas we eat today.

 This paleta recipe is so refreshing, with juicy strawberries, earthy basil, sweet honey and a squeeze of zesty lime.